scandum/fluxsort/README.md

 Intro
 -----
 This document describes a hybrid mergesort / quicksort named fluxsort.
 The sort is stable, adaptive, branchless, and has exceptional performance.
-Benchmarks and a visualization are available at the bottom.
+A [visualisation](https://github.com/scandum/fluxsort#visualization) and [benchmarks](https://github.com/scandum/fluxsort#benchmarks) are available at the bottom.

 Analyzer
 --------